 Lets look at this quickly so we are all on the same page.
 Generally, copyright protects creative or intellectual work of say an author for things such as music, art and photography.
 Trademark protects the branding by way of words, logos, phrases, and colours.
 Protection is put in place to stop people from copying it.

-In this industry, we often see people using trademarked themes, mostly by using official merchandise in their set ups.
+In this industry, we often see people using copyrighted themes, mostly by using official merchandise in their set ups.
 This is actually illegal.

-In my opinion (and I don’t mean to cause offence by saying this, it is just a personal preference) but when I see a sleepover creation covered with official merchandise props I think it looks tacky.
-It doesn’t show off your creativity skills or offer the customer something different from what they could purchase themselves from a store!
+In my opinion (and I don’t mean to cause offence by saying this, it is just a personal preference) but when I see a party creation littered with official merchandise as props I think it looks tacky.
+One or two is ok but not everything.
+It doesn’t show off creativity skills or inspire the child to transport into their new little world.

-What you are doing is creating an experience, transporting the child into your theme.
+As an owner of a sleepover business you are paid to create an experience and encourage the child to escape into your theme.
 In this business – isn’t creativity what it’s all about?
-Isn’t that why you feel that little buzz when you’re working on your new theme?
+Isn’t that why you feel that little buzz when you’re working on a new theme?
 Isn’t this your perfect opportunity to be unique; and stand out from your competitor!?

-You want your customer to have that wow factor that you get from your original creations.
+You want your customer to have that wow factor when they see your original creations.

-Official merchandise for you guys can include anything from bedding, throws, bunting, cushions, toys, teddies, to any other accessories you can think of that has been trademarked with a recognisable brand.
+For you guys this can include anything from bedding, throws, bunting, cushions, toys, teddies, to any other accessories you can think of that has been trademarked with a recognisable brand.

 To overcome this barrier you should focus more on the canvas / the backdrop of your sleepover set ups.

 You can do this with the use of colour, shapes and / or patterns.
 I recommend you focus on your palette first, then work on styling after by adding one or two imaginative props.
 You don’t need to go overboard with your props.
 Keep it simple to help you stay away from it becoming instantly recognisable to a specific brand.
-If you create a theme that is too specific to a popular brand it can be argued that you are copying.
+If you create a theme that is too specific it may be argued that you are copying.
 It may confuse members of the public who could think you have a direct affiliation with the brand.
-Remember you want your work to be original.

 As you can see from these images, BowBeez Event Company created a perfect canvas for a row of their white a-frame tents by using colour and patterns.